4s6ggs/icom-icm710-vfo/README.md

 ## File Integrity

-SHA-256 checksums are provided for released executable files where available.
+SHA-256 checksums should be verified against the actual released executable.

-For v1.0.6, the checksum should be verified against the actual downloaded executable.
+The v1.0.6 checksum will be added after calculating it from the final executable.

 ---